 Our priorities are:

-1) Tackling the climate emergency – the next government must commit to ambitious measures to reach net zero emissions by 2045 through implementing changes to farming practices, the balance of our energy supply and by promoting energy efficiency in homes;
+1. Tackling the climate emergency – the next government must commit to ambitious measures to reach net-zero emissions by 2045 through implementing changes to farming practices, the balance of our energy supply and by energy efficiency in homes.

-2) A countryside for all of us – our countryside must be a source of wellbeing for everyone.
-The next government must improve access to green spaces especially for children and those who do not currently have access as well as helping create a litter free future with an ‘all-in’ Deposit Return Scheme for cans and bottles;
+2. A countryside for all of us – our countryside must be a source of well-being for everyone.
+The next government must improve access to green spaces, especially for children and those who do not have access, as well as helping create a litter-free future with an ‘all-in’ deposit return scheme for cans and bottles.

-3) Planning for communities – the planning system is one of local democracy’s most powerful and effective tools.
+3. Planning for communities – the planning system is one of local democracy’s most powerful and effective tools.
 The government must support a well-resourced planning system that empowers communities and promotes development that responds to their needs.
-Greenbelt should be protected and a strict ‘brownfield first’ policy committed to; and
+Green Belt should be protected and a strict ‘brownfield first’ policy committed to.

 All Kent’s local boroughs and districts, as well as Medway Council, will be holding elections on Thursday (May 2).